1wunderkind/loopgpt-backend/COMMERCE_LAYER_IMPLEMENTATION.md

 ## 🎯 Implementation Summary

-Successfully implemented the complete commerce layer that integrates with the existing LoopGPT Commerce Router (Phase 3).
+Successfully implemented the complete commerce layer that integrates with the existing LooptOS Commerce Router (Phase 3).
 This creates the **intelligence layer** between MCP Tools and the commerce router, enabling:

 1. ✅ **Pantry Management** - Users can provide what they already have